+The history of the Red Fort is intertwined with the history of the Mughals, who made it their residence for centuries.
 In 1638, the Mughal emperor Shah Jahan shifted the Mughal empire’s capital from Agra to Delhi.
-A new royal palace known as Red Fort Delhi (Lal Qila) was constructed.
-The Red Fort has walls extending up to 2 kms. in length with their height varying from 18 mts. on the river side to 33 mts. on the city side.
-The Red Fort, Delhi, has two main entrances, the Delhi Gate and the Lahori Gate.
-The latter faces Chandni Chowk, the city’s most crowded, but diverse, market.
+A new royal palace known as Red Fort (Lal Qila) was constructed.
+The Red Fort has walls extending up to 2.41 km in length with height varying from 18 meters on the river side to 33 meters on the city side.
+The Red Fort has two main entrances, the Delhi Gate and the Lahori Gate.
+The latter faces Chandni Chowk, the city’s most crowded but diverse market.

-The other attractions enclosed within this monument are the hammams or the Royal Baths, the Shahi Burj, which used to be Shah Jahan’s private working area, and the Moti Masjid or the Pearl Mosque.
-Even today, the Red Fort (Lal Qila) is an eloquent reminder of the glory of the Mughal Empire.
+The other attractions enclosed within this monument are the hammams or the Royal Baths, the Shahi Burj – which used to be Shah Jahan’s private working area – and the Moti Masjid or the Pearl Mosque.
+Even today, the Red Fort is an eloquent reminder of the glory of the Mughal Empire.

 - Emperor Shah Jahan built Delhi’s most magnificent monument and named it ‘Red Fort’.

-- The work of building this monument began in 1639 and was completed in 1648.
+- The construction of this monument began in 1638 and was completed in 1648.

 - The name Red Fort comes from its massive red sandstone walls.

-- The Prime Minister of India addresses the nation from the Red Fort, Delhi, on India’s Independence Day.
+- The Prime Minister of India addresses the nation from the Red Fort on the Independence Day.

-The best time to visit Red Fort is from October through March, when the weather is pleasant.
+The best time to visit Red Fort is from October through March when the weather remains pleasant.

-Entry fee for foreigners is INR 250 and for Indians is INR 10.
+Entry fee for foreigners is INR 250 and Indians is INR 10.